Bachelor Environmental Engineering

 |Free electives (6,0 credits out of them from the central transferable skills offering)||18 credits|

-The remaining free electives can be chosen from the entire supply of courses of the TU Vienna or other domestic and foreign universities.
+The remaining free electives can be chosen from courses of TU Wien or other national and international universities.

 The timetable contains the compulsory courses specified in the curriculum and is only an orientation guide.
-However, it is recommended to complete the courses according to the timetable.
+It is provided in German and can be downloaded from the Downloads.